telerik/teststudio-docs/docs/automated-tests/source-control/git/connect-to-git.md

 > <br>
 > If you are not able to connect to the Git system and get a message _Error connecting to Git, too many redirects or authentication replays_, check if the remote repository requires 2FA to be accessed.
 Generate a personal access token in your Git account for this repository and use that token instead of the account password.

-4.&nbsp; The project and project files are now marked with a ![PLus][4] icon.
+5.&nbsp; The project and project files are now marked with a ![PLus][4] icon.
 This indicates it is bound to Source Control.

 ![Connected][3]

-5.&nbsp; The <a href="/features/coded-steps/output-panel" target="_blank">**Output panel**</a> includes Source Control tab where furhter useful info could be found while using the source control features.
+6.&nbsp; The <a href="/features/coded-steps/output-panel" target="_blank">**Output panel**</a> includes Source Control tab where you can find additional info for the outcome of commands while using the source control features.

 ## Connect To Local Repository